MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/using-web-browsers.md

 #### Limitations

 Azure B2C and ADFS 2019 do not yet implement the *any port* option.
 So, you cannot set `http://localhost` (no port) redirect URI, but only `http://localhost:1234` (with port) URI.
 This means that you will have to do your own port management, for example you can reserve a few ports and configure them as redirect URIs.
 Then your app can cycle through them until a port is free - this can then be used by MSAL.

-UWP doesn't support listening to a port and thus doesn't support system browsers.

 For more details, see [Localhost exceptions](/azure/active-directory/develop/reply-url#localhost-exceptions).